 You can sell your car to a junkyard, sell your car via Craigslist or eBay, or donate your car.
 If you want to get the most bang for your buck with the least hassle, selling to a junkyard that pays cash for junk cars is likely your best bet.

 How Much Can I Get For My Junk Car?

 So — how much money do you get for a junk car?
-Everyone’s offering cash for junk cars worth it?
-How much is my junk car worth to a junk yard?
+Everyone’s offering cash for junk cars but how much is your car really worth to a junk yard?
 These are important questions!
 A common mistake is assuming that, because your junk car no longer runs or has broken parts, it must not be worth anything.
 However, that’s just not true.
 Even the shabbiest junk car contains raw materials, like steel, that can be recycled into new products.

 On the other hand, can you really expect a big check from a salvage yard?
 Knowing how to sell a junk car is key to getting a fair offer for your vehicle.
 There are a couple key factors to determining the worth of a junk car, and these can help you decide the best course of action.

 So how much can you get for a junk car?
 There are two key factors that determine the price: